Dre Campbell Farm

 1. Prune or Stake Plants

-Pruning or staking your plants is an excellent way to control early blight naturally.
-Staking plants like tomatoes that tend to sprawl is also a good idea.
+Pruning or staking your plants is an effective way to control early blight naturally.
+Staking plants, such as tomatoes, is also a good idea.

-Staking can help create better air circulation so the plant leaves and fruits can dry quickly after rain.
+Staking also helps create better air circulation, allowing the plant’s leaves and fruits to dry quickly after rain.
 Plus, clipping branches can help promote healthy airflow around the plant.

 You should also prune away any dead leaves or stems from your plants.
 Removing dead foliage as soon as you notice it can significantly reduce the spread of this disease in your garden.